PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Experimental evaluation

 First, we provide results statistics of the Mean Squared Error (MSE) for the estimates ${\hat{a}}^{-1}, {\hat{b}}^2$ of the different methods compared to the ground truth values $a^{-1}, b^2$ in Tables~\ref{tab:stat_a} and~\ref{tab:stat_b}.

-\textit{FOI} performs the worst compared to the other methods in our experimental setting.
-This performance is expected to a certain extent, because the method only uses $y$, as is \textit{CNN} (which performs better).
+In our experimental setting, \textit{FOI} performs worst compared to the other methods.
+This is expected, as the method only uses noisy observations $y$.
+That is the same for the \textit{CNN}, which, however, performs better.
 Thus, for most of the following graphs and plots, we only focus on our method \textbf{\textit{OURS}} compared with the baseline methods \textit{CNN} and \textit{VAR}.